kit-data-manager/mapping-service/README.md

 Dependencies that are needed to build and are not being downloaded via gradle:

 - OpenJDK 17
-- Python 3
+- (Optional) Python 3
-- pip (runtime only)
+- (Optional) pip (runtime only)

 `./gradlew build`

 ### Python Location

+The mapping-service supports plugins running Python code.
+To provide basic testing for this feature, some tests require configured Python in order to be executed.
-Currently, mapping-service requires Python to be installed in order to build and to run.
-At runtime, the Python executable is configured in
+While at runtime, the Python executable is configured in application.properties, at build time the Python location may differ depending on the build environment.
-`application.properties`(see below).
-For building the mapping-service Python executable is set to `/usr/bin/python3` by default.
-In case you want to build the mapping-service on a machine on which the Python installation is located elsewhere, e.g., under Windows, you can provide the Python location used at compile time externally, i.e.:
+By default, '/usr/bin/python' is assumed as Python location.
+If you are using a different Python installation, e.g., under Windows or MacOS, you may either modify
+'build.gradle' (look out for pythonExecutable) or you provide the Python executable as command line argument, e.g.,

 ```
 .\gradlew "-DpythonExecutable=file:///C:/Python310/python.exe" build